vrk/pouch.studio/links.md

   <a href="https://www.journalhelper.com/" target="_blank">Journal Helper: Digital tools for physical journals</a>
   <a href="https://www.journalhelper.com/hobonichi" target="_blank">TRY Hobonichi Print Preview: A tool for monthly photo a day</a>
   <a href="https://shop.pouchmagazine.com/b/preorder-pouch-2-and-3" target="_blank">PREORDER Pouch Issue #2 &amp; #3</a>
-  <a href="https://vrklovespaper.substack.com/p/museum-vs-candy-store" target="_blank">Read latest newsletter: Museum vs Candy Store</a>
+  <a href="https://vrklovespaper.substack.com/p/software-for-stationery-lovers" target="_blank">Read latest newsletter: Software for stationery lovers</a>
   <a href="http://pouchmagazine.com/" target="_blank">Pouch: A new indie magazine for stationery lovers</a>
   <a href="https://pouch.studio/" target="_blank">Pouch Studio: Zines, machines, & software that loves paper</a>
 </div>